projectara/greybus-spec/source/special.rst

     an error on the link, for example.

 ..
 XXX This is nebulous at this point; my intention is to handle the
 ..
-XXX case where a UniPro "link down" indicates that a link *was*
+XXX case where a |unipro| "link down" indicates that a link *was*
 ..
 XXX down at some point--since we have no way to discover this
 ..
 XXX immediately.